 University Sailing Sustainability Challenge

 Sustainability Officer for York University Sailing and Windsurfing Club (YUSWC), Blair Davies said: “The sustainability challenge has been great in stimulating new attitudes as to how our club operates.
 As an environmental science student, it has given me the chance to apply my knowledge to lessen the environmental impacts of YUSWC.
 For the club it’s been pivotal in establishing sustainable attitudes of all members, gaining recognition from the university’s sports union and BUSA.
-There’s always room to improve operations to become more sustainable, and The Green Blue initiative gives impetus to UK sailing clubs to be greener.
+There’s always room to improve operations to become more sustainable, and The Green Blue gives impetus to UK sailing clubs to be greener.
 It’s very gratifying and something every club should get on board with.”

 For more information or if you and your university sailing club want to be involved in the 2020-21 challenge, contact email@example.com or call 023 8060 4227.

 You can see what participating university sailing clubs have done in past challenges and cheer on the University Sailing Clubs through the next challenge starting in September 2020 by following @thegreenblue on Twitter and Facebook @the_green_blue on Instagram.